Philip III of Macedon: Regents

-Coin of Philip III Arrhidaios.
+Coin of Philip III Arrhidaeus.
 323–317 BC.
 AR Tetradrachm (17.20 g, 1h).
 Babylon mint.
 Struck under Perdikkas, circa 323–320 BC.
 Head of Herakles left, wearing lion skin headdress / [BASILEWS FILIPPOU], Zeus Aëtophoros seated right; wheel and monogram in left field, monogram below throne.

 Eurydice's chance to increase her husband's power came when the first war of the Diadochi sealed the fate of Perdiccas, making a new settlement necessary.
 An agreement was made at Triparadisus in Syria in 321 BC.
 Eurydice moved deftly enough to achieve the removal of the first two designated regents, Peithon and Arrhidaeus (a namesake of her husband), but was powerless to block the aspirations of Antipater, whose position proved too powerful, and the latter was made the new regent; Philip Arrhidaeus and Eurydice were forced to follow Antipater back to Macedonia.

 The regent died of natural causes the following year, nominating as his successor not his son Cassander, but his friend and lieutenant, Polyperchon.
 Cassander's refusal to accept his father's decision sparked the Second War of the Diadochi, in which Eurydice saw once again a chance to free Philip from the control of the regent.

 An opportunity presented itself in 317 BC when Cassander expelled Polyperchon from Macedonia.
 Eurydice immediately allied herself with Cassander and persuaded her husband to nominate him as the new regent.
 Cassander reciprocated by leaving her in full control of the country when he left to campaign in Greece.

 Death

 That same year (317 BC), Polyperchon and Olympias allied with her cousin, Aeacides, king of Epirus, and invaded Macedonia.
 The Macedonian troops refused to fight Olympias, the mother of Alexander.
 Philip and Eurydice had no choice but to escape, only to be captured at Amphipolis and thrown into prison.

 It soon became clear that Philip was too dangerous to be left alive, as Olympias's many enemies saw him as a useful tool against her.
 She had him executed, while his wife was forced to commit suicide.

+The lunar crater Ariadaeus was named after him.